Federal Reserve Bank of Dallas Web Site: www.dallasfed.org

-Inequality and Growth Examined in Dallas Fed’s Economic Letter
+Inequality and growth examined in Dallas Fed’s Economic Letter

 DALLAS—Income inequality is more detrimental to economic growth in countries where markets function poorly, according to the January issue of the Federal Reserve Bank of Dallas' Economic Letter.